 General Terms and Conditions

-1. The Opleiding Alexander Technique Nijmegen (OATN) is a three day a week, four year training course recognized by Alexander Technique Education (ATE).
+1. The Opleiding Alexander Technique Nijmegen (OATN) is a four day a week, three year training course recognized by Alexander Technique Education (ATE).
 The course is recognized by the Centraal Register Kort Beroepsonderwijs (CRKBO) and is therefore BTW exempt.

 2. The Training Course leads to an internationally recognized qualification to teach the Alexander Technique as set down in F. M. Alexander’s four books: “Man’s Supreme Inheritance,” “Constructive Conscious Control of the Individual,” “The Use of the Self,” and “Universal Constant in Living.”